theos/theos.dev/docs/Commands.md

 ### Miscellaneous

-`make update-theos` will, predictably enough, updates Theos to the latest commit.
+`make update-theos` will, predictably enough, update Theos to the latest commit.
 See [Installation](/docs/Installation.html) for more info.

 `make troubleshoot` will present quick links to troubleshooting info, and upload the `make` output to GitHub Gist for sharing.
 See [Help](/docs/Installation.html) for more info.